 The Board is responsible for the Company's investment strategy and performance, although day-to-day management of the Company's affairs, including the management of the Company's portfolio, has been delegated to third-party service providers.
-An explanation of the performance of the Company is given in the Chairman's statement above and Investment Manager's Report above.
+An explanation of the performance of the Company is given in the Chairman's statement on pages 7 to 8 and Investment Manager's Report on pages 9 to 12.